kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
+v6.2.012, 19 Feb 2024:
+-Bug-fix: UIX wasn't properly getting initialised sometimes - i.e. when no other mod requests UIX functions.
+UIX should get initialised regardless.
+Fixed in this version.

 v6.2.011, 18 Feb 2024:
 -New feature: (by Erixon) New callbacks for smart_supply mod to be released by Erixon soon after this release.
 -New feature: (by Forleyor) New callbacks for  UniTrader's Advanced Renaming mod (https://github.com/UniTrader/ut_advanced_renaming).